-The trends towards decreasing psychiatric bed numbers and overall increasing forms of other forms of institutions for people with mental disorders in Western Europe - first described in 2005 - appear to continue, although the drivers for these changes and the precise relationships between them remain poorly understood.
+The trends towards decreasing psychiatric bed numbers and overall increasing forms of other forms of institutions for people with mental disorders in Western Europe-first described in 2005-appear to continue, although the drivers for these changes and the precise relationships between them remain poorly understood.

-The places in institutional mental health care may reflect the approach of a society to people with mental disorders, and certainly involve substantial costs to the health, social and judicial systems.
+The places in institutional mental healthcare may reflect the approach of a society to people with mental disorders, and certainly involve substantial costs to the health, social and judicial systems.
 This study underlines the need for more complete and reliable data from more countries.
 Better data would allow more reliable time series analyses.
 However, statistical analyses of places in institutions alone will not provide conclusive evidence on the causes for changes, and various potential economic, social and political drives may have to be analysed as potential drivers for changes in different forms of institutions.

-Data are needed not only on the number of places in institutions, but also on the precise characteristics and histories of people with mental disorders in these institutions.
-Whilst routine data are largely available for the characteristics of patients in hospital beds, less is known about people with mental disorders in prisons ^{10,13,14,27,29,30} and even less about patients in protected housing services^{31,32}.
-Most importantly, studies of long-term pathways of people moving between these institutions are required to understand their potential interplay.
-The aim of such wider research should be to explore how the institutions included in this study, as well as other community-based and out-patient services, are linked and influence each other.
-This will require complex analyses of whole mental health care systems, which an increasing availability of comprehensive routine data may allow in the future.
-33
+Data are needed on the number of places in institutions, as well as on the precise characteristics and histories of people with mental disorders in these institutions.
+While routine data are largely available for the characteristics of patients in hospital beds, less is known about people with mental disorders in prisons10 13 14 27 29 30 and even less about patients in protected housing services.^{31 32} Most importantly, studies of long-term pathways of people moving between these institutions are required to understand their potential interplay.
+The aim of such wider research should be to explore how the institutions included in this study, as well as other community-based and outpatient services, are linked and influence each other.
+This will require complex analyses of whole mental healthcare systems, which an increasing availability of comprehensive routine data may allow in the future.33

-And finally, evidence is required on how effective and cost-effective care in psychiatric hospitals, in forensic beds and in protected housing for different patient groups is, e.g. as compared to out-patient care, so that policies and funding for institutional care can be based on evidence about their costs and benefits.
+Finally, evidence is required on how effective and costeffective care in psychiatric hospitals, in forensic beds and in protected housing for different patient groups is, for example, as compared to outpatient care, so that policies and funding for institutional care can be based on evidence about their costs and benefits.